vaishakp/vaishakp.github.io/README.md

 ### Scaling

+Scaling results on SpEC are not very useful -- this is because SpEC can only use MPI ranks equal to the number of subdomains available.
+This means SpEC is limited to around 70 MPI ranks.

 ![Strong scaling](images/tall_ll.png "Strong scaling")

 Please note that this is still in the Junk radiation phase.
 More plots for the stabilized evolution phase are underway.